icetbr/ipragmaticus/themes/pragmaticus/README.md

 Seo was inspired by yoast.com's tips, but basically using Hugo's internal defaults whenever possible.

+If you simpathyze with any of my motivations and want to discuss some ideas, I'd be glad to talk.

 ## Efficent Workflow: How to use this theme to create a blog

+## TODOS
+- cleanup the scss

 ## Deploying
 - enable postcss